opencrvs/opencrvs-core/README.md

 1. Start the dev environment - as explained above.
 2. Populate reference data for your country requirements from the resources package. `cd packages/resource && yarn populate:<<insert alpha3 country code>> && cd ../..`
-3. Login to the OpenHIM console and upload the base config file.
-4. `cd packages/resources && yarn db:backup:create <<insert country code>>`
+3. `cd packages/resources && yarn db:backup:create <<insert country code>>`
-5. Commit and push the new db dump archive files that have been created.
+4. Commit and push the new db dump archive files that have been created in your country folder in resources package.

 ### tmuxed development setup